Persian and Urdu: History

-Persian and Urdu are distinct languages.
-Persian is classified as an Iranian language, whereas Urdu is an Indo-Aryan language.
+Persian and Urdu are closely related languages.
+Persian is classified as a western Iranian language, whereas Urdu is a central Indo-Aryan language (mediated by Shauraseni Prakrit).
 They fall under the larger grouping of the Indo-Iranian languages, and hence share some linguistic features due to common descent.

 However, the majority of influence from Persian is direct, through a process often called Persianization.
 Following the Turko-Persian conquest of South Asia by the Ghaznavids, Persian was introduced into the Indian subcontinent, which led to the formation of what later became known as "Urdu" centuries later, initially using the name Lashkari or Lashkari Zaban.
 The Delhi dialect of Old Hindi and other dialects of South Asia received a large influx of Persian, Chagatai and Arabic vocabulary.
 The subsequent Delhi Sultanate gave way for a further continuation of this.
 The basis in general for the introduction of the Persian language into the subcontinent was set, from its earliest days, by Afghan and various Persianate dynasties from Central Asia of Turkic origin.

-This lexically diverse register of language, which emerged in the northern Indian subcontinent, was commonly called Zaban-e Urdu-e Mualla ('language of the orda - court').
-From this title the poet Mashafi coined the name "urdu".
+This lexically diverse register of language, which emerged in the northern Indian subcontinent, was commonly called Zaban-i-Urdu-i-Mu'alla ('language of the orda - court').
+From this title the poet Mashafi coined the name "Urdu".

-Unlike Persian, which is an Iranian language, Urdu is an Indo-Aryan language, written in the Perso-Arabic script; Urdu has a Indo-Aryan vocabulary base derived from Sanskrit and Prakrit, with specialized vocabulary being borrowed from Persian.
+Unlike Persian, which is an Iranian language, Urdu is an Indo-Aryan language, written in the modified Perso-Arabic script; Urdu has a Indo-Aryan vocabulary base derived from Sanskrit and Prakrit, with specialized vocabulary being borrowed from Persian, Arabic and Turkic languages.
 Some grammatical elements peculiar to Persian, such as the enclitic ezāfe and the use of pen-names, were readily absorbed into Urdu literature both in the religious and secular spheres.

 Hindustani gained distinction in literary and cultural spheres in South Asia because of its role as a lingua franca in the Indian subcontinent as a result of the large number of speakers the language has, both as a first and second language.
-A prominent crossover writer was Amir Khusrau, an Indian poet whose Persian and Urdu couplets are to this day read in South Asia.
+A prominent crossover writer was Amir Khusrau, an Indian poet whose Persian and Old Hindi (such as Kauravi and Braj Bhasha) couplets are to this day read in South Asia.
 Muhammad Iqbal, the national poet of Pakistan, was also a prominent South Asian writer who wrote in both Persian and Urdu; which in later life he reverted back to Persian exclusively.